This healthy cheesecake recipe is the easiest healthy dessert for cheesecake lovers.

 Making Homemade Graham Cracker Crust

-Press the ingredients evenly into an 8-inch springform pan, grease with coconut oil, and lined with parchment paper on the bottom and sides.
+- Press the ingredients evenly into an 8-inch springform pan greased with coconut oil and lined with parchment paper on the bottom and sides (photo 3).

 To lighten up a cheesecake, I opt for sugar-free sweetener and low-fat cream cheese, and I replace some of the cream cheese with Greek yogurt.